-The reason why people don't distinguish in these 3 terms is because of the fact that they look very identical.
+The reason why people have trouble distinguishing between these 3 terms is because of the fact that they look very identical.
 Although there's a slight difference in colors, it's only visible if you look at them side by side.

 Also, black henna mixed with natural henna gives a more vibrant and darker color, but at a cost that can damage your hair in the long run.
 This hidden truth is kept from the audience, and in turn, leads to a lot of hair problems

-By not any means we recommend Black henna.
+By no means do we recommend Black henna.
 In fact, PPD based dyes are banned in the USA and are restricted to use on both hair or skin.
 What we’ll recommend you to use is Natural henna, aka brown henna.

 Brown henna has tons of benefits and can really bring a change in your hair care regime.
-It not only colors your hair naturally, but also makes your hair shiny, prevents breakage, and offers anti-fungal properties that can help with the itchy scalp.
+It not only colors your hair naturally, but also makes your hair shiny, prevents breakage, and offers anti-fungal properties that can help with an itchy scalp.

 For optimal results, choose hair dyes that are made from all-natural and pure henna leaves.